MENU

 The Six Gardens

-There are various kinds of plants, such as coniferous trees,
+There are various kinds of plants, such as coniferous trees, deciduous trees and accessory plants, which are used for bonsai.

-and the aesthetic sense of the bonsai master engaged in the creation of those bonsai.
+Different bonsai are created through the skillful work and the aesthetic sense of the bonsai master engaged in the creation of those bonsai.

-and you can enjoy various bonsai created based on each owner’s feelings.
+There are six bonsai gardens in Omiya Bonsai Village, and you can enjoy various bonsai created based on each owner’s feelings.

 九霞園 Kyuka-en

-Owner: MURATA Isamu
+Owner: MURATA Yukio

-you may be surprised to find these types of plants depicted in the artwork.
+When you look at the ukiyoe paintings from the Edo period, for example, you may be surprised to find these types of plants depicted in the artwork.

-Opened: 1929 Original owner: MURATA Kyuzo
+Opened: 1929 Original owner: MURATA Kyuzo; 2nd-generation: MURATA Isamu

 清香園 Seikou-en